Tinkerforge/doc/source/Software/API_Bindings.rst

  }

 Start the emulator with F5.
-You should be able to toggle a relay with the toggle button on your windows phone.
+You should be able to toggle a relay with the toggle button on your Windows Phone.
 Don't forget to change the UID and the host IP address to the correct values for your brickd host and your Relay Bricklet.